FOR IMMEDIATE RELEASE

 MassINC announced this week that it had received a $125,000 grant from ArtPlace, an unprecedented collaboration among 11 major foundations, seven federal agencies, and the National Endowment for the Arts.
 The consortium awarded $11.5 million to 34 locally-initiated projects throughout the country in its first round of grants announced this week.

 The grant will benefit the organization’s Gateway Cities Innovation Network.
 The Innovation Network’s goal is to develop and implement new policy and practice that advances the economic revitalization of these older, industrial cities.
 MassINC has worked with the 11 Gateway City mayors to create collaborative leadership networks in economic development, education, and housing policy.
-Working closely with its partner the MCC, MassINC intends to create a leadership network around the role of the arts in the economic revitalization of Gateway Cities.
+Working closely with its partner the Mass Cultural Council, MassINC intends to create a leadership network around the role of the arts in the economic revitalization of Gateway Cities.
 The grant will build buy-in for the concept, make community leaders more aware of the tools at their disposal and how to wield them, and stimulate energy for actual, custom-tailored, creative placemaking opportunities in Gateway Cities across Massachusetts.

-"Nurturing creative places is at the heart of our mission," said Anita Walker, Massachusetts Cultural Council Executive Director.
+"Nurturing creative places is at the heart of our mission," said Anita Walker, Mass Cultural Council Executive Director.
 "We're excited to work with MassINC to further develop effective strategies to harness our creative assets to build prosperity in our Gateway Cities."

 The approach being taken by ArtPlace, known as "creative placemaking," has emerged over the past twenty years as a promising way to increase the vitality of communities and help them grow.
 ArtPlace is the first major public-private partnership to encourage creative placemaking across America.
 Each project supported by ArtPlace has been selected for developing a new model of helping towns and cities thrive by strategically integrating artists and arts organizations into key local efforts in transportation, housing, community development, job creation and more.